Prosecutors urge jury to convict 2 men in Gov. Whitmer plot - NewsBreak

 Fox, Croft and their allies were furious about COVID-19 restrictions and generally disgusted by government, according to trial evidence.

-Defense lawyers, however, have portrayed Fox and Croft as "big talkers," a bumbling, foul-mouthed, marijuana-smoking pair exercising free speech and incapable of leading anything as extraordinary as an abduction of a public official.
+Defense lawyers, however, say Fox and Croft were a bumbling, foul-mouthed, marijuana-smoking pair exercising free speech and incapable of leading anything as extraordinary as an abduction of a public official.
 They say FBI agents and informants fed their outrage and pulled them into their web.

-“In America, the FBI is not supposed to create domestic terrorists so that the FBI can arrest them,” Fox attorney Christopher Gibbons told the jury.
-“The FBI isn't supposed to create a conspiracy so the FBI can stand up and claim a disruption.”

-Gibbons said there was “fantastical talk” by Fox and others — about storming Mackinac Island, getting helicopters and boats and maybe escaping through the St. Lawrence Seaway.

-He said Fox was “isolated, broke, homeless," living in the basement of a vacuum store in the Grand Rapids area.
+Croft, 46, is from Bear, Delaware.
+Fox, 39, was living in the basement of a vacuum shop in the Grand Rapids area.

-“Somebody really cool is showing him attention, who wants to be his friend,” Gibbons said of Chappel.

 Whitmer, a Democrat, has blamed then-President Donald Trump for stoking mistrust and fomenting anger over coronavirus restrictions and refusing to condemn hate groups and right-wing extremists like those charged in the plot.